Shopping Cart

 It was nearly another 30 years before the first modern marker was created.
 In 1953, Sidney Rosenthal accidentally invented what he dubbed the Magic Marker when he placed a felt tip on the end of a small bottle of permanent ink to appease his curiosity and it took off big!

 Markers continue to be incredibly fun and practical utensils that we can use artistically or for more practical applications such as labeling clothing and other summer camp gear.
-Visit all of our labeling options when you click right here and, as always, thanks for reading!
+Visit all of our labeling options when you click right here and make sure that they arrive within plenty of time for your trip by checking our Shipping Policy.

 - John